-Affiliated with the School of Graduate and Postdoctoral Studies at Western University, the King's University College School of Social Work offers a 1-Year Direct Practice Master of Social Work program.
-The program is course-based with an advanced practicum and students are admitted to the program for September each year.
-Approximately twenty students are admitted to the 1-Year program each year.
+Affiliated with the School of Graduate and Postdoctoral Studies at Western University, the King's University College School of Social Work offers a 2-Year Direct Practice Master of Social Work program.
+The program is course-based with an introductory and an advanced practicum and students are admitted to the program for September each year.
+Approximately twenty students are admitted to the 2-Year program each year.

-The 1-Year Master of Social Work at King's is intended for applicants who have completed a Bachelor of Social Work degree.
-Applicants who do not hold a BSW designation should refer to the Admissions Guide for the 2-Year Master of Social Work Program.
+The 2-Year Master of Social Work at King's is intended for applicants who have not completed a Bachelor of Social Work degree.
+Applicants who hold a BSW designation should refer to the Admissions Guide for the 1-Year Master of Social Work program.